Distinguishing the nature of comparable-mass neutron star binary systems with multimessenger observations: GW170817 case study: Abstract

 \section{Abstract}

 The discovery of GW170817 with gravitational waves (GWs) and electromagnetic (EM) radiation is prompting new questions in strong-gravity astrophysics.
 Importantly, it remains unknown whether the progenitor of the merger comprised two neutron stars (NSs), or a NS and a black hole (BH).
 Using new numerical-relativity simulations and incorporating modeling uncertainties we produce novel GW and EM observables for NS-BH mergers with similar masses.
-A joint analysis of GW and EM measurements reveals that if GW170817 is a NS-BH merger, $\lesssim 40\%$ of the GW parameters are compatible with EM observations.
+A joint analysis of GW and EM measurements reveals that if GW170817 is a NS-BH merger, $\lesssim 40\%$ of the binary parameters consistent with the GW data are compatible with EM observations.